ximaging - raster graphics browser/viewer.

 XImaging receives a file/directory open request, but every window can be

-configured to stay within its current state by choosing Pin Window
+configured to stay within its current state by choosing Pin This

-from its View menu.
-The initial value for this setting may also be
+from its Window menu.
+The initial value for this setting may also

 command line switch.